hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

             </td>
             <td>
-                This PR implements a new argument for specifying a yaml file for loading arbitrary plugin configuration.
-Closes #1121

-Credit to @Luis-GA
+                The checker method that checks for properties without a context was giving incorrect results for the vaccination context.
+This PR also checks if compaction expands a property as described in https://github.com/w3c-ccg/vaccination-vocab/issues/22

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-06-06 01:31:59 +0000 UTC
+        Created At 2021-06-20 14:37:20 +0000 UTC
     </div>
 </div>